markNZed/TaskFlow/processor/rxjs/README.md

 Can set the port for the websocket server with environment variable WS_PORT (defaults to 5002)

-This Task Processor can function as a Task Hub CoProcessor or as a Task Processor.
+This Task Processor can function as a Task Hub Coprocessor or as a Task Processor.
 Id the .env variable COPROCESSOR is 'true' then the TASK_DIR will default to `src/TaskCoprocessor` rather than `src/Task`.